Attend a Meeting

 Each year Olde Towne residents gather on an early December morning to prep and hang holiday wreaths throughout the neighborhood as well as hang lights in Greenwich and Westminster parks.
-Co-chaired by Tom Butt and Brandy Markova, this tradition is a favorite in our community.
+Chaired by Tom Butt, this tradition is a favorite in our community.

 Holiday Homes Tour

 The biennial Holiday Homes Tour is a Portsmouth holiday favorite.
 Beautiful historic Olde Towne homes dating back as far as the mid-late 1700s dressed in their holiday best are open for touring.
 This year’s committee is led with holiday cheer by Robin Altice.
 Committee members plan and coordinate this tour.
-If you’re interested in leading this committee for the 2022 tour, please email us.
+Interested in volunteering?
+Watch the Volunteer Information Session below.

 National Night Out

 This evening of family-friendly community fun is a partnership between neighborhoods and their local police departments.
 Held annually on the second Tuesday in August, committee members plan Olde Towne’s National Night Out event.
 If you are interested in leading this committee, please email us.